 The Town has a population of 19,039 some 9055 households contained within an area of 2808.19 hectares.

-The Town Council has sixteen Councillors elected in 2015.
+The Town Council has sixteen Councillors elected in 2019.
 The Town Council meets every three weeks.
-The Town Council's only committee, the Recreation and Amenities Committee meets every six weeks or more frequently if volume of business demands.
+The Town Council has two sub-committees, the Recreation and Amenities Committee meeting every six weeks or more frequently if volume of business demands and the Personnel Committee.
 Agendas of forthcoming Town Council Meetings and minutes of recent Town Council Meetings are included on this website as is a calendar of future Meetings.

 The Town Council maintains three allotment sites.
 All are productive, well maintained and sociable.
 Please telephone the Town Council Offices for further information (01255) 676666.